JellyV/FreeWays/README.md

 **Given** GPS details are available

-**When:** I do not provide enough data or any data into the form
+**When:** I do not provide the corresponding details like, location, description of incident, and severity.

-**Then:** I should receive an error notification to please fill out the data correctly
+**Then:** I should receive an error notification to please provide the details above correctly.

 ## Class Diagram
 ![Class Diagram](https://user-images.githubusercontent.com/17710991/151714468-b71397f1-5752-4b95-b787-8d63b41878d9.png)

 ## Class Diagram Description
 **MainActivity:** The first screen the user sees.
-User will be able to view the map, defaulted to his current location, and the pins on that map; Each pin denoting an incident.
-Upon clicking the pin, user will see the details of that incident.
+The user will be able to view the map, defaulted to his current location, and the pins on that map; Each pin denoting an incident.
+Upon clicking the pin, the user will see the details of that incident.

 **RetrofitClientInstance:** Bootstrap class required for Retrofit.